-My latest report will be presented to tomorrow night's meeting of St Enoder Parish Council.
-It covers the period 25th July to 25th September.
-It will be as follows:
+My report for tonight’s meeting of St Enoder Parish Council covers the period 19th July – 22nd September.
+It is as follows:

 1. Council meetings

 I have attended a range of meetings over the last two months.
 These included: Cabinet (2), Environment, Heritage and Planning Policy Advisory Committee (PAC) (2) and three associated pre-agenda briefings/meetings, Economy and Culture PAC, Partnerships PAC, Strategic Planning Committee, Central Sub-Area Planning Committee, China Clay Community Network, a meeting of PAC Chairmen, and a briefing on the budget pressures for the unitary authority.

 2. Other meetings